 We have been dehydrating mushrooms for a couple of years now.
 This is a great way to save them for later rather than watch them go bad when leftover from cooking with half the package.
 With the food shortages this year we are doing more preserving.
-We scored a huge batch of about 12 pounds mushrooms for $8 on clearance at the local produce market.
-Dehydrating mushrooms is a great way to give us a good stock of them for winter.

-Mushrooms are easy to dehydrate and they rehydrate perfectly making them a great option for this preservation method.
 My husband will use them when cooking and they plump up as if they hand never dehydrated.
 An old pasta sauce jar can hold about 3 to 4 pounds of mushrooms making it a great way to save space.

 Clean your mushrooms before drying.
 Some people will clean them with soap and water but I find this makes mushrooms mushy.
-Instead I take a clean terry cloth towel to scrub and peel the mushrooms to remove all of the dirt.
+Instead, I take a clean terry cloth towel to scrub and peel the mushrooms to remove all of the dirt.

 This step was vital with this batch of mushrooms as they were very dirty.
 This method gets the dirt off and gives you a chance to see if there are any mushy spots or imperfections that should be cut off before drying.